Allow me to introduce myself…

 I also understand the time and financial constraints families face.
 So rather than having to schedule an appointment with me in my office during regular business hours, the Web-based nature of my firm allows my clients to communicate with me any time it is convenient for them through a secure Internet web page.
 Also, because I don’t have costly office space to maintain, I am able to keep my overhead low and provide my clients high-quality legal services at very reasonable rates.

 As for my qualifications, I earned my Bachelor of Business Administration from Baylor University, in Waco, Texas.
 This was followed by a law degree from South Texas College of Law Houston, where I graduated magna cum laude.
 While in law school, I was selected as a member of the Phi Delta Phi legal fraternity, and the Order of the Lytae, an honorary fraternity that recognizes outstanding academic achievement.
-I have been licensed to practice law in Texas since 1994.
+I have been licensed to practice law in Texas since 1994, and in North Carolina since 2020.

 You can investigate my credentials by visiting the Texas Bar Association website, the North Carolina State Bar website, as well as my AVVO profile and LinkedIn profile.
 You can read testimonials on my website by clicking on the link.